 Cotton is primarily grown as a fibre crop.
-It is harvested as 'seed cotton', which is then 'ginned' to separate the seed and lint.
+It is harvested as seed cotton, which is then ginned to separate the seed and lint.
+Cotton fibre can undergo a secondary mechanical processing step, after which chemical processing involving heat, pressure and a sodium hydroxide solution is used to saponify the natural wax coat and remove non-cellulosic material as well as pectins.
+To whiten the fibres, an oxidising agent such as hydrogen peroxide is applied followed by a fibre finish and a drying process.
+The length and degree of processing applied by each step is dependent on the type and quality of cotton required by the consumer.
 The long 'lint' fibres are further processed by spinning to produce yarn that is knitted or woven into fabrics.
-Cotton fabrics, used in clothing, upholstery, towels and other household products, are made from cotton lint.
+Cotton fabrics, used in clothing, upholstery, towels and other household products, are made from cotton lint (Barnhardt Natural Fibres, 2023).

-The ginned G. hirsutum seed is covered in short, fuzzy fibres, known as 'linters'.
+After the ginning process, some short, fuzzy fibres, known as 'linters' are still attached to the G. hirsutum seed.
 These must be removed before the seed can be used for planting or crushed for oil.
 The linters are produced as first-cut or second-cut linters.
 The first-cut linters have a longer fibre length and are used in the production of mattresses, furniture upholstery and mops.
 The second-cut linters have a much shorter fibre length and are a major source of cellulose for both chemical and food uses.
 They are used as a cellulose base in products such as high fibre dietary products as well as a viscosity enhancer (thickener) in ice cream, salad dressings and toothpaste.
-In the chemical industry the second-cut linters are used with other compounds to produce cellulose derivatives such as cellulose acetate, nitrocellulose and a wide range of other compounds (Gregory et al. 1999).
-G. hirsutum ginned seed comprises 17% crude oil, 45% meal, 10% linters and 28% hulls (Smith 1995).
+In the chemical industry the second-cut linters are used with other compounds to produce cellulose derivatives such as cellulose acetate, nitrocellulose and a wide range of other compounds (Gregory et al., 1999).
+G. hirsutum ginned seed comprises 17% crude oil, 45% meal, 10% linters and 28% hulls (Smith, 1995).
 It should be noted that G. barbadense cotton seed does not produce linters and therefore is only processed into oil, meal and hulls.